stevecrow74/RasPi_NOAA-V2-webpanel/README.md

 This is my personalised webpanel from https://github.com/jekhokie/raspberry-noaa-v2<br>

-Replace the origional webpanel located /home/pi/raspberry-noaa-v2/webpanel<br>
+Replace or rename the origional webpanel located /home/pi/raspberry-noaa-v2/<br>
 with this one<br>

 Any changes are made at your own discression